webiny/docs.webiny.com/docs/tutorials/building-serverless-graphql-api-webiny.md

 title: Build Your Serverless GraphQL API with Webiny
 sidebar_label: Build Your Serverless GraphQL API with Webiny
 ---

-When you read the title, for sure, you will notice the buzzwords, which are the `Serverless`, `GraphQL`, and `Webiny`.

-In this tutorial, you will create a Serverless GraphQL API service with Webiny.
+In this tutorial, you will create a Habits Tracker API service, which will consist of the `Habit`  model.
+By accessing the **`/graphql URL,`** you will read (query) and write (mutations) new data for our habits.

 Webiny framework provides different scaffolding tools.
-What you will use is the GraphQL Apollo service scaffold to create our API service.
+What you will use is the GraphQL Apollo service scaffold to create the API service.

-Before adding more functionalities, you will learn the queries and mutations in the `How to GraphQL` section.
+Before adding more functionalities, you will learn the `queries` and `mutations` in the `How to GraphQL` section.
 Then, you will test the GraphQL service with the out-of-the-box TDD setup from Webiny.

-You will build a Habits Tracker API service, which will consist of the `Habit`  model.
-By accessing the **`/graphql URL,`** you will read (query) and write (mutations) new data for our habits.

 > You can find the example repo for this tutorial [here](https://github.com/webiny/webiny-examples/tree/master/serverless-graphql-api).